Aleksandar15/GIT-reminds-commands/README.md

 # GiT-reminds-commands
 #### Note
-I use my own knowledge and the internet to describe the commands I use as my reminder.
+I use my own knowledge and experience to describe the commands I use as my reminder.

 - `git revert` **creates** a new commit that undoes the changes made by a previous commit, *without* actually removing the commit from my repository's history (unlike `git reset` which rewrites repository's history and requires to use `-f` on push).
 First switch to the branch I'd like to undo a commit, revert, and push.
 - `git reset` moves HEAD pointer to a different commit AKA undoing the commit that I want to remove.